co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

   - Productivity
 ---

 When I first started with Linux, and especially the command line, It was difficult to find a truly optimal and comprehensive guide to these things.
 While most tutorials were nice and gave me a good starting point, they usually provided inefficient information or didn't showcase the most optimal commands/strategies.
 I am making this list as more of a dump for all of the things that I have learned about bash so far, which isn't too much compared to some but I like to think that I know something.
 So without further ado, here is my bash basics list to boost you up in the Linux elitist ladder.
-And as a final note, unless specified, these commands are being run from default (home) folder that your terminal puts you in.
+And as a final note, unless specified, all of these commands are being run from the default (home) folder that your terminal puts you in.

 > I either find peace in the terminal or I find another friggin' error